-Coffee is a popular drink and probably the most common source of caffeine.
-The caffeine content of coffee can vary considerably depending on several factors, including the type, the brewing method, and the brand.
+Most 8–ounce (oz) cups of coffee contain 80–100 milligrams (mg) of caffeine.
+But the caffeine content can vary considerably depending on several factors, including coffee type, brewing method, and brand.

-In this article, we examine the caffeine content of some different types and brands of coffee.
-We also cover factors that affect the caffeine content of coffee, other sources of caffeine, the recommended daily intake of caffeine, and its side effects.
+This article examines the caffeine content of some different types and brands of coffee.
+It also covers the factors that affect the caffeine content of coffee, other sources of caffeine, the recommended daily intake of caffeine, and the side effects of caffeine.

 Different types of coffee contain varying amounts of caffeine.
-We discuss the caffeine content of some of the most common types of coffee below:
+The following list summarizes the caffeine content of some of the most common types of coffee.

-Brewed coffee, which is also called filter coffee, involves brewing ground coffee beans in hot water.
-This mixture usually sits in a paper, metal, or plastic filter that separates the grounds from the brewed coffee.
+Brewed coffee involves brewing ground coffee beans in hot water.
+This mixture usually sits in a paper, metal, or plastic filter that separates the coffee grounds from the brewed liquid.

-People can make brewed coffee in a variety of ways, usually using a filter, a percolator, or a French press.
+People can make brewed coffee in a variety of ways, such as using a filter, a percolator, or a French press.

 Making this type of coffee involves adding hot water to instant coffee powder or granules.